The Dangers Of Sepsis In The Elderly

 - Open wounds or sores that won’t heal

 Get Answers About What Went Wrong

-Has your loved one’s life been compromised by an untreated infection?
+Has your loved one’s life been compromised by abuse or neglect?
 Perhaps they weren’t transferred to a hospital in time to get the appropriate care.
 Or maybe the infection was overlooked entirely until it became systemic.
 Maybe it led to a downward spiral that culminated in your loved one’s death.

 You don’t have to face such a difficult situation alone.
-At Ford, Dean & Rotundo, P.A., we can investigate your loved one’s circumstances to find out what went wrong.
-Our lawyers are not afraid of holding nursing homes, hospitals and other care facilities accountable.
-We have fought for justice on behalf of aging adults and their loved ones across Florida.
+At Ford, Dean & Rotundo, P.A., our Florida untreated infection lawyers can investigate your loved one’s circumstances to find out what went wrong.
+They are not afraid of holding nursing homes, hospitals and other care facilities accountable.
+They have fought for justice on behalf of aging adults and their loved ones across Florida for years.

 To get started, please call our Miami office at 305-670-2000.
 Your initial consultation is free.
 You won’t have to pay attorney fees or costs out of pocket, since we handle these cases on a contingency basis.